getfem/getfem/doc/sphinx/source/userdoc/linalg.rst

   --with-mumps-include-dir=" -I /path/to/MUMPS/include "
   --with-mumps=" F90 libraries and libs of MUMPS to be linked "

 alternatively, the option ``--enable-mumps`` will search for an installed MUMPS library.
+Note that if both the sequential and the parallel version is installed on your system (especially on Debian and Ubuntu), the default version will be the parallel one.
+To select the sequential one it is necessary to add the option ``--with-mumps="-lsmumps_seq -ldmumps_seq -lcmumps_seq -lzmumps_seq"``.

 For instance if you want to use the sequential version of |mumps| with double and complex double::